VI-Software/vis-minotar/README.md

 ## License

-This is free and unencumbered software released into the public domain.
+This software is redistributed under the MIT License.